 Conclusion: As the episode progresses, the story gets stronger, clicking into place during the final act.
-There’s some interesting character work here too, especially with Katra.
-Unlike Adora, Katra has always known that the Horde are evil, but she has been happy to accept it so long as she maintains the life she has… with Adora.
+There’s some interesting character work here too, especially with Catra.
+Unlike Adora, Catra has always known that the Horde are evil, but she has been happy to accept it so long as she maintains the life she has… with Adora.

 Initial thoughts: With the season opener out of the way, this is where the show truly begins to hit its stride.
 Plus, this is the first episode with the awesome (and empowering) opening titles.
 I bloody love the opening titles of this show, they make me want to do something inspirational with my day/week/life.

 Observations: Kowl plushie.
 Swiftwind.
 Kyle.
 Madame Razz.
 Loo-Kee.
 Grizzlor.
 Hordak.
-Force Captain Katra.
+Force Captain Catra.